 We will use the metaphor of a manuscript to refer to the totality of our constructed mathematics.
 The manuscript is the documentation (User Manual) for our memeplex.
 Curiosity, inspiration, ingenuity, a sense of discovery, all empower mathematicians to suggests new memes be added to our group construction.
 It is hard work because to successfully augment the construction, one needs working knowledge of a significant part of the entire structure.

 In mathematics alone, each generation adds a new storey to the old structure.

 Different proof memes may be interchangeable.
 It is not unusual to find some theorems with five or more distinct proofs.
 Some are known to have hundreds of distinct proofs.
 Each proof by itself establishes factual certainty within the logic and foundations of the theory.
 More proofs do not make the theorem more certain and integral.
 But multiple proofs can make the surrounding mathematics richer.

 There will always be rewarding, challenging work for the mathematics construction crew.
 Since it is of mind, multiple minds working together may be expected to advance the construction project more rapidly.
 More complete understanding of mathematics requires our greatest human ingenuity, enhanced through teamwork.
 Thus, we may need to emend the romantic model of lone genius-types, laboring in solitude may need supplementing.
-Great leaps will still be expected from such extreme, solitary labor of a most brilliant mind, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.
+The greatest leaps will still be expected from such extreme, solitary labor of a most brilliant mind, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.